PoesRaven/OpenDXL-SiemplifyBridge/README.md

 # OpenDXL-SiemplifyBridge
 Consumers and repeaters for sending DXL messages to the McAfee DXL Integration with Siemplify (https://www.siemplify.co)

+Anything connecting to the DXL fabric needs to have gone through the DXL client provisioning process: https://opendxl.github.io/opendxl-client-python/pydoc/basiccliprovisioning.html

 ## Formatting
 When creating a JSON payload needing to be consumed by the DXL subscriber for Siemplify, we expect the following JSON
 ``` js